-Prevalence of cross-setting employment was addressed in the survey, with 18 (7%) respondents reporting working in more than one care home in the four months prior to completing the survey and 41 (17%) reporting working in other care settings (e.g., NHS, domiciliary care, childcare).
+Prevalence of cross-setting employment was addressed in the survey, with eighteen (7%) respondents reported working in >1 care-home in the four months prior to completing the survey, and 41 (17%) reported working in other care settings (eg., NHS, domiciliary care, childcare).

-Reduced or restricted visiting to CHs was widespread during the pandemic, and extended to health professionals (HP) as well as families, volunteers and maintenance people.
-Fewer visits were viewed positively in several instances, particularly HP visits, as HPs were seen as high-risk carriers (visiting multiple homes), where 'those sort of jobs [i.e., HP visits] just mean that there's more people coming in, which obviously is a bit of a risk' (JCW, i06).
+Reduced or restricted visiting CHs were widespread during the pandemic and extended to health professionals (HP), as well as families, volunteers and maintenance people.
+Fewer visits were viewed positively in several instances, particularly HP visits, as HPs were seen as high-risk carriers (visiting multiple homes) where '....those sort of jobs [i.e., HP visits] just mean that there's more people coming in, which obviously is a bit of a risk'.
+(JCW, i06)

-Fewer visits freed up care staff time, as managing visitors to the home was a source of anxiety requiring extra facilities, added expenditure, staff training, and extra staff time in managing the whole process.
+Fewer visits freed up care staff time as managing visitors to the home was a source of anxiety requiring extra facilities, added expenditure, staff training, and extra staff time in managing the whole process.